aaDHumanities/dha2025-org/_pages/submissions.md

 Please submit abstracts of **250 words** responding to the conference topics or other scholarly or creative questions raised by our conference theme.

+**Early Career Bursaries:** If you are a postgraduate student, early career researcher, or early in your industry career, please consider applying for one of 10 early career bursaries to support your attendance at the conference.
+Please see [the bursaries page]({% link _pages/info-bursaries.md %}).

 ## We welcome the following submissions

 ### Posters, papers and panels: